 Cairns Travel Guide

-While you don’t need a lot of time to visit Cairns, it does make for a good base of operations for day trips to the interior or further north.
+While you don’t need a lot of time to visit the city of Cairns itself, it does make for a good base of operations for day trips to the interior or further north.
 I suggest staying for around four days.
 This gives you enough time to explore the city as well as do some tours and excursions from the city.

-This travel guide to Cairns can help you plan your trip, save money, and make the most of your time in this incredible area of Australia!
+This travel guide to Cairns can help you plan your trip, save money, and make the most of your time.

 Click Here for City Guides